Count-X/count-x-portfolio.github.io/README.md

 ## Programs and Algorithms
 ### Vulkan Program
-Program witch renders a 3D model with the Vulkan API
+Program which renders a 3D model with the Vulkan API

 ## Miscellaneous